M3DV/Kickstart/README.md

 At this point, you have mastered the basic skill and knowledge required for *machine learning / deep learning / computer vision* research.
 But there are still so much unknown placed waiting for you to explore.
 What you learn here merely provides you with *the way leading to those places*.
 Begin you adventure now!
 And enjoy the beauty of maching learning!

+##TODO
+* How to use remote server
+* How to set up a brand new machine, from installing Linux to install Pytorch